1287Apiyo/-100daysOfCoding/Log.md

   Todays progress: Learnt about API's, API Contracts and JSON

-  Thoughts: Finally understood how API'S hork and what JSON is..initially they seemed like very technical terms!!
+  Thoughts: Finally understood how API'S work and what JSON is..initially they seemed like very technical terms!!

   Link to work: https://github.com/1287Apiyo/API-CONTRACTS-AND-JSON